Install Percona XtraDB Cluster on Minikube¶

 mysql

-tool in the percona-client command shell using the password obtained from the secret.
-The command will look different depending on whether your cluster provides load balancing with HAProxy (the default choice) or ProxySQL:$ mysql -h minimal-cluster-haproxy -uroot -proot_password
+placeholder.
+The command will look different depending on whether your cluster provides load balancing with HAProxy (the default choice) or ProxySQL:$ mysql -h minimal-cluster-haproxy -uroot -p'<root_password>'

 This command will connect you to the MySQL server.